aturancetin/Peer-to-Peer-Encrypted-TCP-Server/README.md

 ## How to use ?

-In order to use the server, firstly, you must register with a username and a password.<br/>
+In order to use the server, you must register with a username and a password.<br/>
 Once registration is complete, your username and your hashed password is saved to the server.<br/>
 After you register, client side will be closed automatically for you to login to server.
 Before you log in, close the server and rerun the server.(This will update the users database.)<br/>
 Log in to the server.